SAP-samples/cloud-espm-cloud-native/README.md

 * Create RabbitMQ Service instance `cf create-service rabbitmq v3.6-dev espm-mq`

-* Edit the manifest.yml file and update `<unique-id>` with some unique value for each applications host name
+* Edit the manifest.yml file and update `<unique_id>` with some unique value for each applications host name

 * Edit the TAX_SERVICE env variable in manifest.yml file under the module espm-sales-svc with the URL of tax service running on SAP Cloud Platform Neo or SAP Cloud Platform Cloud Foundry.

-* Do a maven build of complete application from command line by running command `mvn clean install` from project root folder
+* Do a maven build of complete application from command line by running command `mvn clean install` from the projects root folder.

-* Deploy Worker on to Cloud Foundry from the project root folder by running command `cf push espm-worker` from CLI
+* Deploy Worker on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-worker` from CLI

-* Deploy Sale Service  on to Cloud Foundry from the project root folder by running command `cf push espm-sales-svc` from CLI
+* Deploy Sale Service  on to Cloud Foundry from the project root folder by running command `cf push espm-sales-svc` from CLI.

 * Learn resilience patterns implemented in Sale and worker services

-* Stop Sale and Worker service
+* Stop Sale and Worker service.

-* Deploy Product Service on to Cloud Foundry from the project root folder by running command `cf push espm-product-svc` from CLI
+* Deploy Product Service on to Cloud Foundry from the project root folder by running command `cf push espm-product-svc` from CLI.

-* Deploy Customer Service on to Cloud Foundry from the project root folder by running command `cf push espm-customer-svc` from CLI
+* Deploy Customer Service on to Cloud Foundry from the project root folder by running command `cf push espm-customer-svc` from CLI.

 * Learn resilience patterns implemented in Product and Customer  services